It looks like flexible work arrangements, including remote work, are here to stay.

-Recent Robert Half research shows that 66% of workers polled are still operating out of their homes at least part of the time — and that, on average, they want to work remotely three days per week even after the pandemic is officially over.
-And a separate survey revealed that over three-fourths (78%) of companies are open to recruiting fully remote employees.
+Recent Robert Half research shows that 66% of workers are operating out of their homes at least part of the time — and they want to work remotely three days per week, on average, even after the pandemic is officially over.
+Also, a separate survey by our company found that 74% of organizations are allowing employees to work from home.

 But technology can’t supply the leadership and real unifying force your remote employees need.
 That depends on you.

 Regular and informative communication is the lifeblood of a workforce.
 For remote or hybrid teams, a bit of overcommunication works even better.
 Schedule regular calls with project teams to evaluate progress on their goals.
 Do the same with the full team.